-In South Australia different tax rates apply depending on whether a gaming venue is a hotel or a club.
+In South Australia different tax rates apply depending on whether a gaming venue is run by:

 How to pay

-Gaming tax can only be paid via electronic funds transfer (EFT) from a nominated bank account.
+Gaming tax can only be paid by electronic funds transfer (EFT) from a nominated bank account.

 Bank accounts are debited by CBS on the seventh day of each month.
-If that day happens to fall on a weekend or public holiday then the account will be debited on the next business day.
+If that day falls on a weekend or public holiday, the account will be debited the next business day.

-A licence holder must ensure that there are sufficient funds available in the nominated account to cover the full amount of gaming tax payable on the actual day of the EFT.
+Licensees must make sure there are sufficient funds in the nominated account to cover the full amount of gaming tax payable on the actual day of the EFT.

-If by the 14th day of the month gaming tax remains unpaid a fine of 10% will be applied.
+If gaming tax remains unpaid by the 14th day of the month, a fine of 10% will be applied to any outstanding amount.

-If the amount of gaming tax and fine remains unpaid three days after the fine was applied, the gaming machine licence may be suspended and the gaming machines on the premises switched off until the full amount is paid.
+If the amount outstanding (including the fine) remains unpaid three days after the fine was applied, the gaming machine licence may be suspended and the gaming machines on the premises switched off until the full amount is paid.

 Changes to bank accounts

-CBS must be notified of any change to the nominated bank account by the 22nd day of the month to enable the change to be processed prior to the next month's gaming tax payment.
+You must notify CBS of any change to the nominated bank account by the 22nd day of the month.
+This is so the changes can be processed prior to the next month's gaming tax payment.

-More information about gaming tax is available in the gaming tax booklet, including:
+More information about gaming tax is available in the gaming tax fact sheet, including: